trungnt11/trungnt11.github.io/_posts/2019-07-13-sgd-from-scratch-fast-ai.md

 - Calculate `y_hat` (i.e. our prediction)
 - Calculate loss (i.e. our mean squared error)
 - __Calculate the gradient__.
 In PyTorch, calculating the gradient is done by using a method called `backward`.
 Mean squared error was just a simple standard mathematical function.
 PyTorch keeps track of how it was calculated and lets us automatically calculate the derivative.
 So if you do a mathematical operation on a tensor in PyTorch, you can call `backward` to calculate the derivative and the derivative gets stuck inside an attribute called `.grad`.
 - Then take the weights `a` and subtract the gradient from them (`sub_`).
 There is an underscore there because that's going to do it in-place.
 It's going to actually update those coefficients `a` to subtract the gradients from them.
 Why do we subtract?
-Because the gradient tells us if I move the whole thing downwards, the loss goes up.
-If I move the whole thing upwards, the loss goes down.
-So I want to do the opposite of the thing that makes it go up.
+Because the gradient tells us if the whole thing moves downwards, the loss goes up.
+If the whole thing moves upwards, the loss goes down.
+So we want to do the opposite of the thing that makes it go up.
 We want our loss to be small.
 That's why we subtract.
 - `lr` is our learning rate.
 All it is is the thing that we multiply by the gradient.